 The Credit Union has two classes of equity shares.
 Class A equity shares are a membership requirement with a minimum of 5 shares per junior member and 25 shares for all other members.
 Class A shares may be withdrawn only upon close of membership.
 Class B shares are patronage shares received by the membership through patronage refunds and dividends.
 Class B share withdrawal limits and restrictions are set at the discretion of the Board of Directors based on the capital requirements of the Credit Union.
-During 2020, up to 20% of the total Class B shares held by a member were available for withdrawal.
-Full redemption of a member's Class B shares is allowed if the member is 65 years of age or older, upon the death of the member, or upon close of membership due to a move to an area not serviced by the Credit Union.
+During 2024, up to 20% of the total Class B shares held by a member were available for withdrawal.
+Full redemption of a member's Class B shares is allowed if the member is 65 years of age or older, upon the death of the member, or upon close of membership due to a move outside of the service area - the Province of British Columbia by the Credit Union.